-But it’s really interesting to find that the term “Stockholm Syndrome” was invented by a psychologist who didn’t even interview the woman it was supposed to describe!
+It is really interesting to learn that the term “Stockholm Syndrome” was invented by a psychologist who didn’t even interview the woman it was supposed to describe!

 - The term “Stockholm Syndrome” is a myth invented to discredit women victims of violence.